ccardea/github.io/_drafts/slots.md

 > `__slots__ `are implemented at the class level by creating descriptors ... for each variable name.
 As a result, class  attributes cannot be used to set default values for instance variables defined by `__slots__`; otherwise, the class  attribute would overwrite the descriptor assignment.

 That instruction was a source of confusion for this author.
-It is not necessary to explicitely implement descriptors in order to use slots.
-The point is that default values may not be set using class attributes.
+It is not necessary to explicitly implement descriptors in order to use slots.
+The point is that default values cannot be set using class attributes.

 ```
 class Example():